a-synchronous/rubico/README.md

 )([1, 2, 3, 4, 5]) // => Promise { 6 }
 ```
 ## reduce
-applies a reducing function `f` to each element of a collection `x`, returning a single value
+applies a sync or async reducing function `f` to each element of a collection `x`, returning a single value
 ```javascript
 y = reduce(f, x0)(x)
 ```